briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     controlled substance in the whole blood, blood serum, or plasma, breath or urine.

-    4. _(4)_ “Community residential sanction”, “continuous alcohol monitoring”, “jail”, “mandatory prison term”, “mandatory term of local incarceration”, “sanction” and “prison term” have the same meanings as in Ohio R.C.
+    4. _(4)_ "Community residential sanction", "continuous alcohol monitoring", "jail", "mandatory prison term", "mandatory term of local incarceration", "sanction" and "prison term" have the same meanings as in Ohio R.C.
 2929.01.

-    5. _(5)_ “Drug of abuse” has the same meaning as in Ohio R.C.
+    5. _(5)_ "Drug of abuse" has the same meaning as in Ohio R.C.
 4506.01.

-    6. _(6)_ “Equivalent offense that is vehicle-related” means an equivalent offense that is any of the following:
+    6. _(6)_ "Equivalent offense that is vehicle-related" means an equivalent offense that is any of the following:

         1. _(A)_ A violation described in subsection (q)(1), (2), (3), (4) or